DavideScarpetta/taxonomic_profiling/README.md

 ###### - 1) Primer removal
   A bash script in order to remove primer, using cutadapt

 ###### - 2) Adapter removal
   A bash script in order to remove adapter, using cutadapt

 ###### - 3) Qiime import
-                A bash scritp in order to import files into a qiime artifact (.qza file), to work easily and faster on fastq files
+  A bash script in order to import files into a qiime artifact (.qza file), to work easily and faster on fastq files

 ###### - 4) Denoise DADA2
   A bash script in order to do denoising using DADA2, output are Amplicon Sequence Variants (better than OTUs as it is said in literature)

 ###### - 5) Extract reads classifier
   A bash script to extract reference reads from SILVA database using PCR primers

 ###### - 6) Training classifier
   A bash script to train a Naive Bayes classifier.
 Output is a classifier.qza

 ###### - 7) Classifier
   A bash script to test the previously trained classifier on our data